ubxtool - u-blox tool

-Connect to a file or device.
+Connect directly to a file or device.
 Accepts one parameter, FILE, the file or device to open.
 Files are opened read-only.
 Character devices are opened read/write, unless the -r parameter is given.
 Requires the pyserial module.

 Get the value of ITEM from LAYER, starting at POSITION, up to END key/value pairs (UBX-CFG-VALGET).
 All parameters past ITEM are optional and decimal.
 If LAYER is absent, then layers 0, 1, 2 and 7 are all requested.
 See the section on CONFIGURATION ITEMS

 Specifies port ID # (interface) for port-related commands such as UBX_CFG-PRT.

-Send a preset command the GPS.
+Send a preset command to the GPS.
 Usually accepts one parameter, PRESET, the name of the command to send.
 A few PRESETS, like LOG-FINDTIME, accept additional comma separated parameters.
 More than one -p may be used.

 Only the common PRESETS are shown here.
 To see the full list, including optional parameters, run "ubxtool -h -v 2".